Cheapdentalimplants

 Natural wear and tear, as well as long-term exposure to bacteria, increase the likelihood of losing teeth over time.

-In 80-90% of cases, tooth loss can be prevented with proper oral hygiene and regular dental check-ups.
+The truth is: In about 80–90% of all cases, tooth loss can be prevented with proper care and regular check-ups.
+It’s not much effort, but a huge gain for your health.

 What happens if a tooth is left unreplaced?
 Can you live long with missing teeth?